 - Flour your hands and begin working the dough into a ball.
 Place the dough on a floured surface and cut it into 2 equal pieces.

-- Wrap the dough in plastic wrap and place in the icebox for at least 2 to 4 hours to set up.
+Wrap the dough in plastic wrap and place in the icebox for at least 2 hours to chill.